anaoprogramador/yt-name/README.md

-# yt-name
+# yt-namer
-Chrome extension to display embedded YouTube videos you know where
+Chrome extension to display embedded YouTube video titles on you know where